Three Digit Addition With Regrouping

 • Q: Can I use a calculator to check my work?

 • A: Yes, using a calculator to check your answers is a great way to ensure accuracy, especially when starting to learn this concept.
-However, it's important to first understand and practice the manual method.
+On the flip side, don't forget to first understand and practice the manual method.

 • Q: What if I make a mistake?